dileep9490/remainder-app/README.md

 # TODO-list App

-Created the app using flutter and sqlite as backend to store the user data using -[sqflite plugin](https://pub.dev/packages/sqflite)
+Created the app using flutter and sqlite as backend to store the user data using [sqflite plugin](https://pub.dev/packages/sqflite)

 ## Getting Started